A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 then the $H^{k+l \rho}_m$ have no degree zero terms, and the degree one terms all involve only bosonic modes $K^\mu_j$ with $j \geq 1$ (i.e. only derivatives $\hbar \partial_{x^\mu_j}$).

 \end{corollary}

 \begin{proof} This follows by direct inspection of \eqref{eq:leading}. \end{proof}

-We will focus on subalgebras of modes satisfying this condition from now.
+We will focus on subsets of modes satisfying this condition from now on.
 We record for future use the form of the modes in this case, without the degree zero terms:

 What remains to be shown is twofold.
-First, that this subalgebra of modes is a $\lambda$-good subalgebra, for some partition $\lambda$ of $r$.
-Second, that there exists linear combinations of the $H_m^{k+l \rho}$ that satisfy the degree condition \eqref{eq:form}.
+First, that this subset of modes is a $\lambda$-good subalgebra, for some partition $\lambda$ of $r$ (so that condition (2) of Definition \ref{d:airy} is satisfied).
+Second, that there exist linear combinations of the $H_m^{k+l \rho}$ that satisfy condition (1) of Definition \ref{d:airy}.